 A Healthcare proxy is the person designated by you to manage your healthcare decisions in the event that you are unable to do so yourself.
 This is a key component of a solid Healthcare Directive, as you will want to be certain that your wishes are carried out in full.
 Particularly if your family members do not share your views on medical treatment, a person who can stand up to them on your behalf is essential.

 How we can help

 One of the main goals of our law practice is to help families like yours plan for the protection of yourself and your family through thoughtful estate planning.
-Call our office today at 612-206-3701 or reach out via our online contact form. to schedule a time for us to sit down and talk about a Family Wealth Planning Session, where we can identify the best strategies for you and your family.
+Call our office today at 612-206-3701 or reach out via our online contact form. to schedule a time for us to sit down and talk about a planning consultation where we can identify the best strategies for you and your family.